Boiler Condensate Pipe Leaking? Why It Happens and How to Stop It

 Damaged Heat Exchanger: When to Call a GasSafe Engineer

-If the leak is coming from inside the boiler casing, or you notice leakage upstream of the external pipework, you must call a professional.
+If the leak is coming from inside the boiler casing, or you notice water upstream of the external pipework, you must call a professional.
 Internal leaks can sometimes be caused by a cracked heat exchanger.
-This is a serious fault.
-It allows combustion gases and water to escape where they should not.
-If you see water dripping from the bottom of the boiler’s metal box, turn off the power.
-Book a boiler repair immediately to avoid further damage to the heat exchanger or other internal parts.
-Always ensure your engineer is GasSafe registered for your safety.
+This is a serious fault that allows combustion gases and water to escape where they should not.

 We believe that the best way to deal with a leak is to make sure it never happens.
 Proper installation and maintenance are key to a reliable heating system.